cloudflare/cloudflare-docs/content/support/Account Management & Billing/Account Privacy and Security/Securing user access with two-factor authentication (2FA).md

 7\.
 Click **Download**, **Print**, or **Copy** to save the codes, then click **Next**.

 8\.
 Click **Next** on the backup code page to complete the recovery code set up.
-You will see that Two-Factor Authentication is now _Enabled_.
+Two-Factor Authentication is now _Enabled_.

 ### Reconfigure TOTP mobile app authentication